Randy Arozarena Player Props: Rays vs. Rangers

-The Tampa Bay Rays, including Randy Arozarena (.212 batting average in his past 10 games), battle starter Nathan Eovaldi and the Texas Rangers at Tropicana Field, Saturday at 4:10 PM ET.
+The Tampa Bay Rays and Randy Arozarena (.344 slugging percentage over his past 10 games, including one homer), battle starter Martin Perez and the Texas Rangers at Tropicana Field, Sunday at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Rangers.
+He had a one-hit performance in his most recent game (1-for-2) against the Rangers.

 Randy Arozarena Game Info & Props vs. the Rangers